xpmethod-workshops/dhsi-coding-fundamentals/book-chapter/main.md

 Conveniently for us, *Python* strings have the method `split()`.
 First we import some helpful libraries that contains some of the logic that we need to perform our operations.
 Then we declare an empty list and give it an arbitrary name, `tokens`.
-We then iterate over each line, and over each word in the line.
-Once the word is stripped of punctuation (another neat trick given to use by the built-in *Python* functionality) and converted to lower case, we append it to our list of words.
-The only thing that remains is to count unique word types with `Counter()`, another built-in and to print the most common words in the novel using the available `most_common()` method.
-Note that even without any preparation, the logic above is readily apparent.
-Python built-in functions sound like English.
-They are easy to read and therefore easy to share with others and to maintain.
+We then iterate over each line, and after that over each word in the line.
+Once the word has been stripped of punctuation (another neat trick given to us by the built-in *Python* functionality) and converted to lower case, we append it to our list of words.
+The only thing that remains is to count unique word types with `Counter()`, the second method we imported, and to print the most common words in the novel using the available `most_common()` method.
+Note that even without any preparation, the logic of the code above is readily apparent.
+Python's built-in functions sound like English.
+They are easy to read and therefore easy to share and maintain.

-Of course the above code could be written in a more concise way.
-At time we opted for code that is more verbose but also for more expressive.
-The reader can perhaps already tell that while *Python* is more wordy, it offers many more built-in features than *Shell*.
-This would be even more apparent if we were operating with images or binary formats instead of plain text files.
-For a quick count of words in a novel we may initially opt to the Unix shell.
-As our models and logic grow more complex, we are likely to begin writing in *Python*.
+Of course, the above code could be written in a more concise way.
+We opted for code that is more verbose but also for more expressive.
+The reader can perhaps already tell that while *Python* is wordier, it offers many more built-in features than *Shell*.
+This would be even more apparent if we were working with images or binary formats instead of plain text files.
+For a quick count of words in a novel, we may initially opt to use the Unix shell.
+As our models and logic grow more complex, though, we are likely to begin writing in *Python*.

-[^ln-munge]: Data munging is a recursive computer acronym that stands for "Munge Until No Good," referring to a series of discrete and potentially destructive data transformation steps [@raymond_mung_2004].
+[^ln-munge]: Data munging is a recursive computer acronym that stands for "Mung Until No Good," referring to a series of discrete and potentially destructive data transformation steps [@raymond_mung_2004].

 ### 3.3 Text Editor

 The humble text editor is the third and possibly most important site of computing in the digital humanities.
 In addition to supporting programming, the text editor mediates our research and publication practices.
 For this reason, we ask our students to reevaluate their relationship with tools like Microsoft Word and Google Docs.
-These often fail to meet our community's criteria for usability and they do not align well with our values.
-At the very least, to write code we need a *plain text* editor that does not add any hidden formatting characters to our program instructions.
+These often fail to meet our community's criteria for usability and they do not align well with humanistic values.
+At the very least, to write code we need a *plain text* editor that does not add any hidden formatting characters to our code.
 We also need an editor that we can modify and extend without being hampered by proprietary licenses or restrictions.
 Many text editors meet these criteria.
 Among them are *Atom*, *Emacs*, *Leafpad*, *Notepad++*, and *Vim*.

-Where conversing directly with at the command prompts or with the *Python* interpreters allow for an "interactive," back-and-forth dialog style of programming, the text editor gives a measure of permanence to the conversation.
-When working with data sets we often begin with exploratory data analysis at the command line, aimed at familiarizing ourselves with the data and at forming intuitions about its explanatory potential.
+Where command prompts and *Python* interpreters allow for an "interactive," back-and-forth dialog style of programming that happens in real time, the text editor gives a measure of permanence to the conversation.
+When working with data sets, we often begin with exploratory data analysis at the command line or an interactive Python interpreter to familiarize ourselves with the data and form intuitions about its explanatory potential.
 Once those intuitions are formed, we can move to writing and debugging code in the text editor.
 The code helps describe our formal models.
 It lets us test our intuitions against the dataset as a whole.
 The Python interpreter and the shell remain open in the background.
 We will use them them to manage our files and to test snippets of code.
 But the text editor is where we can begin to think algorithmically.
 It is where our projects gain a more permanent shape.

 About halfway through the session, the students are ready to formulate a project of their own.
-Rather than using prepackaged exercises, we encourage our students to formulate small research projects related to their own work or research.
-In our last class, a group of librarians built a program to copy selected metadata from one `.csv` file to another while checking for errors in data formatting (like a properly formatted date, for example).
+Rather than using prepackaged exercises, we encourage our students to formulate small research projects related to their own work or interests.
+In our last class, a group of librarians built a program to copy selected metadata from one `.csv` file to another while checking for errors in data formatting (like an improperly formatted date, for example).
 Another group built an automatic essay grader.
 Yet another analyzed poetry for its similarity to Byron.
-A fourth group wrote a script that automates the downloading of a film script corpus.
+A fourth group wrote a script that automates the download of a film script corpus.

 All of these projects begin with a set of step-by-step instructions in English.
 Thus, a simple essay grader may be expressed as follows: